 When you visit Kota Tua Jakarta, there is a big chance that Museum Bank Mandiri will be the first thing you will see, especially if you use public transportations such as Trans Jakarta bus or Commuter Line trains, because the museum is located right across Jakarta Kota train station.
-If so, once you walk out from the train station, find an underbridge to cross the street.
+Hence, once you are near the exit of the train station, which is across Museum Bank Mandiri, find an underbridge to cross the street.
 It is much easier and safer than trying to cross the street over so many impatient vehicles.

-Unlike others, Museum Bank Mandiri has a route, starting with the lobby and teller booths, including the large cubicle of Chineesche Kast (Chinese teller in English) where the Indonesian Chinese worked, then we walk into the back office.
+Unlike other museums, Museum Bank Mandiri has a route, starting with the lobby and teller booths, including the large cubicle of Chineesche Kast (Chinese teller in English) where the Indonesian Chinese worked, then you continue walking into the back office.

 The display in the back office starts with piggy banks!
 Most of them are traditional ones made of terracotta in various shapes, such as chicken, tiger, and frog.

-Next, we learn the history of Mandiri Bank, through posters and dioramas.
+Next display is the history of Mandiri Bank, which is told through posters and dioramas.

-This area is special because Museum Bank Mandiri preserve this front office of the bank, so we can imagine how the daily activities rolled out.
-They have many classic typewriters, samples of checques, stocks, bonds and stamps issued during that time.
+This area is special because Museum Bank Mandiri preserve this front office of the bank, so visitors can imagine how the daily activities rolled out.
+Museum Bank Mandiri has many classic typewriters, samples of checques, stocks, bonds and stamps issued during that time.
 One wall is decorated with lots of classic calculators including sempoa (the Chinese abacus).

 Another precious display is the NHM’s ledger, famously known as ‘Big Book’ (Buku Besar in bahasa Indonesia, or Grote Book in Dutch).
 These books are literally huge, much bigger than the modern ledger, and they are all still handwritten in Dutch.
 Presently, the museum has 45 Big Books, one on display, while the remaining are kept in the special room called Bookhoeding.